ViewComponent/view_component/docs/guide/generators.md

 ## Options

+Generated ViewComponents are added to `app/components` by default.
+Set `config.view_component.view_component_path` to use a different path.

 ### Override template engine

 ViewComponent includes template generators for the `erb`, `haml`, and `slim` template engines and will default to the template engine specified in `config.generators.template_engine`.